-The Mount Sinai Center for Stress, Resilience, and Personal Growth takes a multi-disciplinary approach to address the psychosocial effects of COVID-19 on our health care workers.
+The Mount Sinai Center for Stress, Resilience, and Personal Growth takes a multi-disciplinary approach to building resilience and addressing the psychosocial effects of COVID-19 on our health care workers.

 As a health system with a medical school, we are well-situated to appreciate the magnitude of COVID-19’s effect on our health care workers.
-While the full impact of COVID-19 will become more fully known over time, our past experience indicates that the emotional toll will be high.
+While the full impact of COVID-19 will become more fully known over time, our experience working with traumatic events such as the 9/11/01 terrorist attacks indicates that the emotional toll of the pandemic will be high.
 Previous studies of disaster responders indicate that they are at elevated risk for developing post-traumatic stress disorder (PTSD), depression, alcohol misuse, anxiety, and burnout.

 The goal of the Center for Stress, Resilience, and Personal Growth is to help our workers recover and even become more resilient, helping to ensure the future of our health care system.
-The new Center collaborates with and complements other Mount Sinai programs, such as those organized by the Office of Well-Being and Resilience, Human Resources Department, Talent Development and Learning, and the mental health services offered through the Department of Psychiatry.
-We will focus on outreach, education, and research.
+The new Center collaborates with and complements other Mount Sinai programs, such as those organized by the Office of Well-Being and Resilience, Talent Development and Learning, Mount Sinai Calm, the Department of Rehabilitation and Human Performance, and the Department of Psychiatry.
+We focus on outreach, education, and research.

 At Mount Sinai, we take care of our own.
 At the same time, we hope our efforts will serve as a model for institutions and communities around the globe.